Thirteen Communities: History

 The thirteen communities formed together into a loose commonwealth around 1280.
 They were historically under the suzerainty of the Milanese House of Visconti and then under the Republic of Venice.
 Under both they enjoyed wide cultural and political autonomy in exchange for their loyalty.
 The autonomous status came to an end with the Napoleonic Wars and the demise of the Serenìssima in 1797.

-Due to the high pressure from the Italianization from fascists such as Ettore Tolomei and the government of Benito Mussolini did the Cimbrian language eventually almost completely disappear and become extinct.
+Due to the high pressure to Italianize from Fascists such as Ettore Tolomei and the government of Benito Mussolini, the Cimbrian language eventually almost completely disappeared and nearly became extinct.
 Only in Ljetzan has Cimbrian partly survived.

 Ljetzan has the cultural institute "Tautsche Püachar Haus" and ethnological museum which is a repository of the Cimbrian culture and cooperates with other linguistic enclaves in Luserna and the Seven Communities.
 Vestiges of the once dominant language can be found in some place names.

 Example

 The Cimbrian that was spoken in the Thirteen Communities was a slightly different dialect from Cimbrian spoken elsewhere.